The letter below will be sent to your representatives. You will have an opportunity to customize it.

 Our country’s public lands belong to all of us.
 Protecting our national forests, parks, wilderness areas, and monuments should be a priority for current and future generations.

-However, the Trump administration is taking steps to turn our public lands over to private commercial interests and environmental polluters.
-It has promised to open vast swaths of public lands up to oil and gas, mining, and ranching interests, and it is ending rules to protect wildlife and improve conservation efforts.
+However, Congress and the Trump administration are considering proposals to turn our public lands over to private commercial interests and environmental polluters.
+They have promised to open vast swaths of public lands up to housing, oil and gas, mining, and ranching interests, and are ending rules to protect wildlife and improve conservation efforts.

 Secretary of the Interior Doug Burgum has even argued that the United States should leverage public lands to creditors to lower interest rates.
 This means that companies, including foreign companies, could own a stake in our public lands.